 Today, only a small section of wall remains.
 Although inviting, the rough waters are unsafe for swimming.
 Heading back to Jamestown, we passed the familiar sights of Plantation House and Half Tree Hollow before our zigzag descent to town.
 Even after 7 hours, we didn’t come close to seeing everything.

 Reflecting on my visit, the island was a curious cross between a 1970’s time warp and a parallel universe.
 Along with all the wonderful things the island has, it is notable for the things it doesn’t have: ATMs, fast-food chain restaurants, billboards and shopping centres.
 Make no mistake though, this is no criticism.
 Quite the opposite in fact.
 In our madcap era of hyper-connectivity, St Helena was a wonderful breath of fresh air, proof that unexpected is indeed the most pleasant of surprises.

 Despite the new air connection, St Helena remains off the beaten path, but this is a huge part of its appeal.
 Even in the 21st century, it is reassuring to know places still exist where the journey remains an integral part of the destination.

-For more information on visiting St Helena and to plan your trip check out the African and Oriental Travel Company.
+For more information on visiting St Helena and to plan your trip, check out the African and Oriental Travel Company or our comprehensive guide.